 Our waiter seemed like an experienced veteran, happily informing Joey that the menu changes regularly AND seasonally.
 Since the restaurant sponsored a pig roast--in celebration of Memorial Day--pulled roast pork sandwiches were a juicy option.
 Sold!
 But first a cocktail!

 I had a shaker-full of The Botanist gin with a strand of lemon peel.
-It's my latest discovery, and it's concocted with 25 herbal ingredients foraged on the Isle of Islay, in Argyll, Scotland.
+It's my latest discovery, and it's concocted with 25 herbal ingredients foraged on Scotland's Isle of Islay, in Argyll.

 It is DELICIOUS!
 Joey sipped a blue-tinted Long Island Iced Tea, Yvonne had a blueish concoction that she devised, and Lewis sipped a Negroni.
 We ate a "picnic style" feast with a tableful of shrimp salad, crab salad (over ice), beet salad, homemade macaroni salad (with just enough mayonnaise), 2 pork sandwiches, an order of spareribs, and cornbread with peach jam in a skillet.
 For dessert, we shared homemade peach/rhubarb pie!